 - Mainly due to the following reasons

-- Only about 4% of AWS managed rule group rules operate in the inbound direction (900 rules / 22,888 rules)
+- Only about 4% of AWS managed rule group rules operate in the inbound direction (900 / 22,888 rules)

 - Mainly due to the following reasons